zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

     5. Try to work as quickly as possible.
 Once a section is done, unload the collector and remove the tubes with the dissections VERY CAREFULLY, closing the cap as you remove it.
 Spin down in the mini centrifuge, then vortex 5-10s, then spin down for at least 30s.
 Then place in tube rack on dry ice.
 12. After a slide is done, I place it back in the falcon tube with dessicant and transport on dry ice to -80 for storage.

-#### LCM Notes, Day 2 (9/6/24, tissue sectioned 9/5/24)
+#### LCM Protocol adjustment Day 2 (9/6/24)

-1. Sectioning went better than yesterday.
-I was able to get the brush method to work pretty well for sections at -22ºC.
-I got one slide per frag (B&C), with four sections each.
-There was definitely still a little bit of folding and rollage in some cases during section transfer, but overall I think better than yesterday.
-2. I am modifying the staining protocol for today.
+1. I am modifying the staining protocol for today.
 After sectioining, the slides were dried at room temp for 1 miniute, and then fixed at the cryostat with ice-cold 100% ethanol for 2 minutes.
 Then this was removed, sides of the slide were blotted with a kimwipe, and I transferred the slide to a falcon tube with dessicant and let this dry at room temp for 15 minutes.
 Then transported back to the lab on dry ice and transferred to -80 ºC for overnight.
-3. Morning of LCM: Bring slide up to room temperature, slowly to avoid formation of water condensation inside the container.
+2. Morning of LCM: Bring slide up to room temperature, slowly to avoid formation of water condensation inside the container.
 Did the following:
    1. 30 minutes at -20 ºC
    2. 30 minutes at 4°C
    3. 15 minutes at room temp